useintegrate/.github/profile/README.md

 ## Who we are and what are doing

-We, Integrvate; helps in unifying multiple payment gateways to your product backend seamlessly.
+We, Intervate; helps in unifying multiple payment gateways to your product backend seamlessly.

-## Payment Gateways
+## Supported Payment Gateways
-- Paystack Python wrapper with Django and Django Rest Framework
+- Paystack
+- Fluidcoins

 <!--